kpcyrd/boxxy-rs/README.md

 See [autoboxxy](autoboxxy/) for tooling to load boxxy from php, even if `shell_exec` and friends are disabled by php.ini.

+## Static binary

+You may need to build a fully static binary, this is possible using the `x86_64-unknown-linux-musl` target.

+    cargo build --release --example boxxy --target x86_64-unknown-linux-musl strip target/x86_64-unknown-linux-musl/release/examples/boxxy

 ## Debugging systemd security

 There is a special ipc binary that automatically swaps its stdio interface with